GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 :::{admonition} System status of DEA
 :class: caution

+* DEA ARD expanded processing extent is paused since May 2024.
+See below.
 * Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022.
 See below.
 * Terra-derived DEA Hotspots are unavailable.
 See below.
 * NCI Explorer may experience instability.
 See below.